MicrosoftDocs/data-api-builder-docs/data-api-builder/data-api-builder-cli.md

 There are many scenarios where maintaining multiple pairs of a baseline configuration file and environment specific configuration file can be useful.
 For example, It can allow developers to use separate files for each environment such as development, staging, and production.
 Having such configuration files can also make it easier to manage and update your settings over time.

 1. Using DAB it's super easy.
-We just need to keep all the configuration settings that are common across environments in a base configuration file, i.e. `dab-config.json`.
+We just need to keep all the configuration settings that are common across environments in a base configuration file (`dab-config.json`).

-2. And maintain an environment based config to keep the configuration settings which is specific to an environment.
-Let's say we have 2 environments `development` and `production`.
+2. And maintain an environment based config to keep the configuration settings that are specific to an environment.
+Let's say we have two environments `development` and `production`.
 Then we can have two environment specific configuration files `dab-config.development.json` and `dab-config.production.json`.
-They'll only contain configuration settings that are specific to that environment.
+They only contain configuration settings that are specific to that environment.

 3. Now we just have to set the `DAB_ENVIRONMENT` variable based on the environment configuration we want to consume.
 For example, if we want to use `development` environment we need to set `DAB_ENVIRONMENT=development`.

-4. If we run the command `dab start`, it will check the value of `DAB_ENVIRONMENT` and accordingly it will search for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`.
-If both files are present, It will merge the files giving precedence to the environment configuration file to create a merged file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this configuration to start DAB.
+4. When we run the command `dab start`, It checks the value of `DAB_ENVIRONMENT` and accordingly it searches for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`.
+If both files are present, It merges the files giving precedence to the environment configuration file to create a merged file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this configuration to start DAB.

 <b>NOTE:</b>

-1. If `DAB_ENVIRONMENT` is not set, the default `dab-config.json` would be used to start the engine.
+1. If `DAB_ENVIRONMENT` isn't set, the default `dab-config.json` would be used to start the engine.
-2. If user provides a config file, i.e `dab start -c my-config.json` it will use the user provided file irrespective of `DAB_ENVIRONMENT` value.
+2. If user provides a config file, i.e `dab start -c my-config.json` it uses the user provided file irrespective of `DAB_ENVIRONMENT` value.